I’s (pronounced eyes) (1963)

 215.4 two-by-four’s: 2 x 4s are standard lengths of lumber whose cross section measurements are 2 inches in height and 4 inches in width when untrimmed.

 216.1 TREE—SEE?…: this poem is a found collaboration between LZ and Lorine Niedecker.
 Niedecker sent PZ a copy of her poem “My friend tree” (Collected Works 186) with a short note (dated as received 28 Sept.
 1959) when she was about to have several trees on her property cut down and others trimmed.
 As a follow-up she sent a letter (dated as received 15 Oct.
 1959) about the men’s work with a sketch of a tree with one of the workers in it.
 LZ wrote, “I see by your tree you draw” (dated 16 Oct.
 1959), to which Niedecker replied, “What do you see by it?”
 (Penberthy 255).
 Finally, in a letter dated 29 Oct.
 1959 LZ writes: “You gimme a poem – the second stanza yours, but it’s now in the common domain like Shixes, his Plutarch” (HRC 20.5 & 33.6).
-Penerthy’s notes on Niedecker’s poem (Collected Works 420) quote from the letter to PZ with the sketch, but gets mixup about some of the details (the poem was not sent with this letter).
+Penerthy’s notes on Niedecker’s poem (Collected Works 420) quote from the letter to PZ with the sketch, but gets mixed up about some of the details (the poem was not sent with this letter).
 See also Quartermain, Disjunctive Poetics 90.

 To Friends, for Good Health